 EPSRC TinyML UK Network has been funded and will start in 2026.

 EPSRC Green+ Network has been funded (Engineering Healthier Environment theme).
 Harnessing Green Pervasive Technology to Transform Green Spaces for wellbeing, in collaboration with Edinburgh Univeristy and wide range of green spaces, industry, community groups, local authurities and healthcare providers.
-First Launch event is in 2026, Visit EPSRC Green+ Network page
+The first launch and funding sandpit event took place in June 2026.
+View the launch and sandpit event page or visit the EPSRC Green+ Network page

 EPSRC ProSensing: Low-Power, High-Speed, Adaptable Processing-In-Sensing Capability is Funded.
 This 3 years project is funded by EPSRC/Defence.
 Project Partners: Edinburgh Univeristy, Strathclyde University and Nottingham Trent University